ptrk-net/NSD/README.md

 # NSD
 Network Steganography Detector is a project to detect covert channels on network traffic.
-It's based on a Random Forest Classifier and uses the PPD technic to extract the features.
+It's based on a Random Forest Classifier and uses the PPD [1] technic to extract the features.

 The actual version it's only able to detect a specific type of covert timing channel on RTP traffic.
-In particular, the communication protocol must use two different kind of PDU to send video and audio and the covert channel must modify the PDU's order to transmit the hidden message.
+In particular, the communication protocol must use two different kind of PDU to send video and audio and the covert channel must modify the PDU's order to transmit the hidden message [2].

 NSD relies on mongodb to store the network traffic and scikit-learn library to develop the machine learning algorithm.

+The machine learning developed shows a capacity detection of 95.7% (F1-score) for messages of 13 characters in length and 99.1% for 125 characters.

 More information (spanish and catalan): http://openaccess.uoc.edu/webapps/o2/handle/10609/118047